 rpromptrenders one or more segments aligned to the right of the cursor.
 Only one

 rpromptblock is permitted.
-Supported on ZSH and Powershell.
+Supported on ZSH, Bash and Powershell.

-newlineinserts a new line to start the next block on a new line.
+Start the block on a new line.
+Defaults to

 vertical_offset: 1 moves the prompt down one line,